SMTH BBS: 2005

-Post-3/16: New Era
+Aftermath

-On March 8, 2005, the Network Research Center of Tsinghua University (NRCOTU) urged the SMTH BBS administration to block THUExpress, one of the SMTH's most visited and prosperous discussion group, from access by alien IPs from outside campus, and indicated that it was due to a pressure from the Ministry of Education.
+On March 8, 2005, the Network Research Center of Tsinghua University (NRCOTU) urged the SMTH BBS administration to block THUExpress, one of the SMTH's most visited and popular discussion group, from access by alien IPs from outside campus, and indicated that it was due to a pressure from the Ministry of Education.

 On the afternoon of March 16, the NRCOTU put the machine that runs SMTH under its tight control, blocking all alien IPs outside of campus, and rewrote the telnet log-in welcome message as "From today onward, SMTH BBS has re-established itself as a campus-only site as opposed to its former publicity and offers only limited access for alien IPs."

 Early on the morning of March 17, the SMTH administration issued an announcement saying the SMTH BBS was undergoing a period of abnormality with an aura of their impossibility to resolve the problem.
 The administration said that, under the pressure from the University, "the possibility to reverse the status quo is but zero".

 From March to April, the SMTH administration went to many negotiations with the University, expressing that they were willing to restore the SMTH to a pre-3/16 one and help do some reasonable adjustment on the regulation of BBS activities, which received from the University a response saying "we hope things would be under control".
 And it was said that the SMTH administration was then planning to move the valuable data of the SMTH BBS out of the campus onto a new site that would rival the on-campus one.
 However, the plan had not been officially claimed then.

 On the morning of April 14, Chen Maoke, along with some guys from the NRCOTU, broke into the room that hosted the SMTH machine, from which they removed the cables connecting the data hard drive stand causing a breakdown of service.
 And they reconnected the hard drive stand to another machine where they had absolute root privileges to control everything.
 What they had done had ensured the data consistency but through a coup of administration.

 In the afternoon, the SMTH administration announced that "Because SMTH is no longer under our control, we are not able to secure all users' data.
 And it is suggested that each of you see to it all on your own."

 On April 15, the SMTH administration was temporarily dismissed.
 April 19, the members of the SMTH administration announced their resignations "due to a failure of the NRCOTU to truly and completely explain the event as a whole and its violation of the administrative regulations of the SMTH BBS".
 On April 20, the NRCOTU issued an announcement in return to deprive the sixteen SMTH administration members of their authority on SMTH.